eduMFA/eduMFA/doc/modules/lib/tokenclass.rst

 Token Class
 ...........

-The following token types are known to privacyIDEA.
+The following token types are known to edumfa.
 All are inherited from the base tokenclass describe below.

 .. toctree::